-Grade reports are available at http://mycapitol.capitol-college.edu within three weeks after the last day of final exams.
+Grade reports are available at http// mycapitol.captechu.edu within three weeks after the last day of final exams.
 Students who want to have grades sent to sponsors must complete the proper request form available in the Office of Registration and Records or online.
 Federal regulations prohibit the use of phone, email or fax for official grade distribution.